• +1-800-513-5423

 Behavioral-type programs seem to have the best result for the person seeking to recover from methamphetamine abuse and addiction.
 Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Moral Reconation Therapy in conjunction with a contingency management program, provide a reward system for abstinence, and program goals reached seem to hold the greatest results in treatment for meth addiction.
 Medications have not shown to be a significant help in the treatment of methamphetamine addiction unless there is an underlying mental condition that has gone untreated or undiagnosed.

-• Holistic addiction treatment for meth addiction can often be an alternative form of therapy to stop using crystal meth.
-There are facilities that offer a holistic approach to addiction and have had some great success in the treatment of methamphetamine addiction.
+for meth addiction can often be an alternative form of therapy.
+Some facilities offer a holistic approach to addiction and have had some great success in the treatment of methamphetamine addiction.
 These approaches use non-medical means to handle addictions, through the use of Eastern philosophies, vitamins, massage, acupuncture, healthy living, and traditional therapy models.

 1-800-513-5423